yann-ygn/vscode-spinasm/README.md

   <img src="_images/levelshift.png">
 </p>

-Then the following are used to program the target circuit :
+Then the following pins are used to program the target circuit :

 <p align="center">
   <img src="_images/uno.png">